weewx/weewx/docs_src/quickstarts/suse.md

 such as openSUSE Leap.

 WeeWX V5 requires Python 3.7 or greater, which is only available on SUSE-15 or later.
-For older SUSE systems, either use WeeWX V4, or install Python 3.7 then [install WeeWX V5 using pip](pip).
+For older systems, either use WeeWX V4, or install Python 3.7 then [install WeeWX V5 using pip](pip).